arrogant in 30 Seconds

 Word Origin

-Original meaning: To claim for oneself
+Original meaning: To claim or assume for oneself.

 Cultural Context